Last Updated: May 22, 2026

 | Standard tablets | 50mg four times daily |

-NHS guidance recommends taking the medicine with food or milk for better absorption and fewer stomach problems. (nhs.uk)
+NHS guidance endorses taking the medicine with food or milk for better absorption and fewer stomach problems. (nhs.uk)

 Who Should Use Nitrofurantoin 100mg Modified-Release Capsules PIL?